JITHESH006/M1_Training_Project/1_Requirements/Readme.md

 •	Increased competition from newly built hospitals

 ## Who
-The implementation of hospital management system project provides the institution with different advantages that improve the service quality and efficiency.
-As mentioned above it is created a user can handle: patients details, recordsf and management, and third-parties like drug suppliers and insurance companies.
+The installation of a hospital management system project delivers a number of benefits to the institution, including increased service quality and efficiency.
+As previously stated, it is built so that a user can manage the following: patient information, records, and management, as well as third-parties such as medicine suppliers and insurance organisations.

 ## What
-The hospital management system helps register complete patient information.
-It captures and stores the medical history, treatment required, details of their previous visits, upcoming appointments if any, reports, insurance details and more.
-It helps eliminate the need to get these details on every visit.
+The hospital management system aids in the registration of complete patient data.
+It records and retains the patient's medical history, treatment needs, past visit details, planned appointments (if any), reports, insurance information, and more.
+It reduces the requirement for these details to be obtained at each visit.
 ## When
 HMS information system helps to track and control finances, reduce leakages as well as reduce manual work and therefore there is no requirement of the higher human workforce.

 ## Where
-Hospital Management System helps the professionals in healthcare to check out the clinical documents, diagnosis, patient records, and other relevant things at a single view and therefore results in the healthcare professionals to make decisions at the right time
+The Hospital Management System enables healthcare workers to review clinical documentation, diagnoses, patient data, and other pertinent information in a single perspective, allowing them to make timely choices.
 ## How
     The system creates an external file to store the data perminantly.This system is deployed using c programming.